kelvinou01/effective-handbook/content/chapters/the-effectiveness-mindset.md

       ></orbit-prompt>
       <orbit-prompt
-        question="What are the four ideas that most people already agree with, that are useful when EA-vangelizing people?" answer="1.
-It's important to help others
+        question="What are the four ideas that most people already agree with, that are useful when EA-vangelizing people?" answer="
+1. It's important to help others
 2. People are equal
 3. Helping more is better than helping less
-        4. Our resources are limited
+4. Our resources are limited"
-        "
       >
       </orbit-prompt>
     </orbit-reviewarea>